Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Collision-Avoidance Optimal Control

 \begin{mdframed}[ linecolor=black,linewidth=0.8pt, frametitlerule=false, innertopmargin=-1pt ] \begin{mini!}|s| {\substack{{x}_0, \Compactcdots, {x}_N,\\ {u}_0, \Compactcdots, {u}_{N\!\shortminus \!1}, \\ \Sigma_{0}, \Compactcdots, \Sigma_{N}}} {\sum_{k=0}^{N\!-\!1} {L}_k\left({x}_k, {u}_k\right) + {L}_N\left({x}_N\right)} { }{} \addConstraint{{x}_{0}}{={\bar{x}}_{0},\ \Sigma_0= {\bar{\Sigma}}_{0},}{} \addConstraint{{x}_{k+1}}{=\psi_k({x}_k,\! {u}_k),\ k \!\in \! \mathbb{N}_{\left[0, N\!\shortminus\!
 1 \right]}, }{} \addConstraint{\Sigma_{k+1}}{=\Phi_k({x}_k,\! {u}_k, \! \Sigma_k),\ k \!\in \!\mathbb{N}_{\left[0, N\!\shortminus\!
 1 \right]}, }{} \addConstraint{0}{\geq h_{\mathcal{XU}}\!\left(x_k+\Sigma_k^{\frac{1}{2}}\gammaNoise, u_k \right), \nonumber}{} \addConstraint{}{\forall \gammaNoise \in \gammaSetSphere{n_x}, k\in\mathbb{N}_{\left[0, N\!\shortminus\!
 1 \right]}, } \addConstraint{0}{\geq h_{\mathcal{X}_N}\!\left(x_N \!+\! \Sigma_N^{\frac{1}{2}}\gammaNoise \right), \nonumber } \addConstraint{}{\forall \gammaNoise \in \gammaSetSphere{n_x}, } \addConstraint{0}{ \geq r_{\mathrm{shp}} - \Bigl\| \rotMat\left({x}_k \! + \! \Sigma_k^{\frac{1}{2}}\gammaNoise\right) \! \gammaShape \nonumber } \addConstraint{}{ \quad \quad + p_{\mathrm{c}}\!\left({x}_k \! + \! \Sigma_k^{\frac{1}{2}}\gammaNoise\right) \!- \!p_{\mathrm{o}} \Bigl\|_2, \nonumber } \addConstraint{}{\forall \gammaShape \! \in \! \gammaSetShape,\ \gammaNoise \in \gammaSetSphere{n_x} , \nonumber} \addConstraint{}{p_{\mathrm{o}} \in\staticObsSet, \ k\in\mathbb{N}_{\left[1, N\right]}. } \end{mini!} \end{mdframed}

 In addition to the challenges in solving the nominal \gls{ocp}, the dimension of the ellipsoid shape matrices $\Sigma_k$ is quadratic in the dimension of the system states, resulting in a substantial increase in computational burden~\cite{Zanelli2021zoRO}.
-Moreover, the state uncertainty $\gammaNoise \in \gammaSetSphere{n_x}$ introduces another dimension of infiniteness of the constraints.
+Moreover, the state uncertainty $\gammaNoise \in \gammaSetSphere{n_x}$ introduces another dimension of constraint infiniteness.